Frequently Asked Questions

 WEATHER

-Depending on the dates you are at camp and month, weather can vary dramatically.
+Weather varies dramatically in Baja Sur.
 We'll supply you with a suggested packing list and typical weather patterns in your itinerary.
-Expect morning to be chilly and afternoons typically warm and then evenings getting cold again - typical desert weather during the winter here.
-You should always be prepared for wind at the lagoon and pacific.
+Expect mornings to be chilly and afternoons typically warm and then evenings getting cold again - typical desert weather during the winter in Baja Sur.
+You should always be prepared for wind at San Ignacio Lagoon and the Pacific coastline here.

-December thru February: daytime temperatures 60°F to 75°F; morning and evening temperatures 40°F to 60°F. March thru April: daytime temperatures 65°F to 80°F; morning and evening temperatures 45°F to 70°F.
+December thru February: morning and evening temperatures range between 40°F to 60°F while daytime temperatures 60°F to 75°F. March thru April: morning and evening temperatures ar from 45°F to 65°F while daytime temperatures range 70°F to 80°F.

-Yes, you want to be prepared for cold and warm conditions as well as splash resistant clothing when going out on the boats.
+Yes, you want to be prepared for cold as well as warm conditions and be sure to bring splash resistant clothing when going out on the boats.

 No and yes.
 It's very rare that we have rain at the lagoon during the winter months.
-However it does rain occasionally and you need to be prepared.
+However it does rain occasionally and you need to be prepared just in case.

 FOOD AND WATER